Rengo333/budget_app/README.md

 application will show you the data.

 # Tracking transactions
 Application uses sql database to track your transactions and your goal.
+SQL browser is required to see the data.

 # Requirements
 Additional libraries are required to install.